 - There’s plenty of parking in the lot.

-- After the VR adventure, take your time absorbing the detailed stories in the final hallway.
+- After the VR adventure, take the time to absorb the detailed stories in the final hallway.

 After you see it, please leave a comment about it—let me know your takeaways.